gramster/gramster.github.io/content/post/github-reports.md

 date: 2022-05-01
 ---

-A couple of years ago we decided we wanted to make sure that we were responding timeously to issues that users created on our GitHub repos.
+A couple of years ago we decided we wanted to make sure that we were responding promptly to issues that users created on our GitHub repos.
 In particular, a 3-business day SLA was what we thought would be appropriate.
 Making sure that we did that day after day could be a bit tedious, so I thought it made sense to automate it.

 We had a vast trove of GitHub data in our Kusto data warehouse for every repository owned by Microsoft.
 It was possible to run Kusto queries and send e-mail using our low-code/no-code Power Apps platform, so I spent some time writing the queries and getting this all set up, and it worked great.